imasimali/What-GPT/README.md

 ```

 Go to the .env.example file and rename it to .env, and change the necessary values ​​for it to work.

+You can get api keys for .env from [OpenAI](https://platform.openai.com/account/api-keys/)

 Now install the project dependencies with the command: